gogojjh/everyday_my_arxiv/README.md

 3. Configure your keywords in `config/keywords.json`
 4. Set up your Google API keys as environment variables or in GitHub secrets
 5. Run locally: `python scripts/test_local.py`
-6. The GitHub Action will run automatically every day
+6. The GitHub Action (you need to click ``action`` to manually set the workflow) will run automatically every day

 ## Configuration